 Following a death, a myriad of issues arise that require assistance, whether as a court-supervised probate proceeding to carry out the terms of a will or the administration of a trust outside of the probate process.
-Ransmeier & Spellman P.C. assists executors of wills and trustees of trusts with these matters to provide for efficient administration and distribution of assets.
+Ransmeier & Spellman assists executors of wills, administrators of estates, and trustees of trusts with these matters to provide for efficient administration and distribution of assets.

 Aiding In Trust Administration

-In addition to representing trustees and assisting them with trust administration, our attorneys also serve as trustee for many of our clients.
+In addition to representing trustees and assisting them with trust administration, our attorneys also serve as trustees for many of our clients.